 Il naso si apre con note fresche di pere e tiglio che poi diventano più intensi, complessi e con una caratteristica vinosità del Pinot Nero.

-Fresco al primo assaggio in bocca con un buon equilibrio tra frutta e finezza, una struttura rotonda e aromi di frutta matura che evolvono in note tostate.
+Al palato entra fresco con un buon equilibrio tra frutta e finezza, una bella struttura rotonda accompagnata da aromi di frutta matura che si evolvono in note tostate.

 Questo Champagne è particolarmente adatto per aperitivi, accompagnati da foie gras o sushi.
 Provalo con frutti di mare o un carpaccio di mare.

 Lo champagne viene affinato "sur lattes" (orizzontalmente sulle cremagliere) nelle nostre cantine per 2 anni prima che i lieviti siano rimossi.

 There are no reviews for this wine yet.
 Let us know your opinion!

 Name: Gatinois Start-up year: 1921 Cultivated hectares: 7 Address: 7 Rue Marcel Mailly - Aÿ (France) Web Site: www.champagnegatinois.com

 Since Nicolas LE CACHEUR and Françoise REMY married in 1696, there have been 12 family generations on the famous hillsides of Aÿ, over the past three centuries.

 In the early 20th century, great-grandfather Emile MICHEL-LE CACHEUR was a fervent defender of the winemakers interests in Champagne.
 In 1911, he became one of the founding members of todays SGV champagne syndicate.
 His daughter, Marie, married Charles GATINOIS in 1921 and continued her fathers work: the GATINOIS name has appeared on the bottles ever since.